How To Winterize Your Hives [Part 2]

 During the late summer to fall there is a dearth period that can drastically affect the stores the colony has worked so hard to build up all season long.
 What this means is that with the ebb and flow of the seasons, flowers come and go.
 When the first blooms come on full force, and major nectar sources are in abundance, this is called the ‘flow’.
 When there are few to no blooms, this is called a dearth.
 (Keep in mind that though there may be blooms nearby, they may not be blooms that provide substantial nourishment to honey bees.
 Some flowering plants are good for both pollen and nectar, whereas some are only good for one or the other.
 What a colony forages on is all dependent on what fills the need they have at the time.)

 First and foremost, whenever possible, it is always best to feed your colony its own honey, whether you leave it for winter consumption or freeze frames for later use (Note: If you freeze and feed, make sure to let your frames come to room temperature before placing in your hive so as to not chill your bees!)
 Feeding is a form of rescue as well as a form of insurance.
 If you plan to leave your honey super for your bees, make certain to remove your queen excluder!
-A winter cluster will not move beyond its queen, so it makes no difference if you leave your bees a super if you do not allow your queen access to it.
+A winter cluster will not move beyond its queen, so it makes no difference to leave your bees a super if you do not allow your queen access to it.

 Protein- A rich source of protein encourages the production of vitellogenin, enabling bees to winter over.
 Some beekeepers prefer pollen patties as a feed and/or supplement during the dearth periods.
 Read some well-researched thoughts on this here, here and here.